Complete List of Questions and Answers

 37. If I am a breast cancer survivor, does having dense breasts increase the chance of getting cancer in my opposite breast?

 Yes.
 If you have dense breasts and have had breast cancer, there is a greater chance of developing cancer in the opposite breast (known as contralateral breast cancer).
 The good news is that this risk can be reduced with medications.

 1. Raghavendra A, Sinha AK, Le-Petross HT, et al. Mammographic breast density is associated with the development of contralateral breast cancer.
 Cancer 2017; 123:1935-1940

 2. Sandberg ME, Li J, Hall P, et al. Change of mammographic density predicts the risk of contralateral breast cancer–a case-control study.
 Breast Cancer Res 2013; 15:R57

 3. Engmann NJ, Scott CG, Jensen MR, et al. Longitudinal changes in volumetric breast density with Tamoxifen and aromatase inhibitors.
 Cancer Epidemiol Biomarkers Prev 2017; 26:930-937

 4. Cuzick J, Warwick J, Pinney E, et al. Tamoxifen-induced reduction in mammographic density and breast cancer risk reduction: a nested case-control study.
 J Natl Cancer Inst 2011; 103:744-752

-35. Do lumpy breasts or fibrocystic breasts mean I have dense breasts?
+38. Are lumpy or fibrocystic breasts the same thing as dense breasts?

-41. What if I have dense breasts and a disease-causing BRCA gene mutation?
+43. What if I have dense breasts and a BRCA gene mutation?

-BRCA gene mutations and dense breasts are both risk factors for breast cancer.
-However, BRCA1 or BRCA2 mutations are associated with a much higher risk for developing breast cancer than is the risk from having dense breasts.
+BRCA gene mutations and dense breasts both increase the chances that a woman will get breast cancer.
+However, BRCA1 or BRCA2 mutations put women at a much higher risk for getting breast cancer than the risk from having dense breasts.